 A foam roller is a dense foam made of different materials, usually in a cylindrical shape.
-It is primarily used for self-massage to release muscle tightness or trigger points while increasing blood and oxygen flow.
-Aside from this, it can also be used in fitness practices of all levels, including pilates, yoga, and many more.
+It is primarily used for self-administered myofascial release or SMR to release muscle tightness and relieve muscle soreness.
+It can also be an additional tool to supplement fitness programs of all levels, including pilates, yoga, and many more.

-Additionally, foam rolling has become widely known because of its many benefits after being incorporated to warm up and cool down before and after working out.
-Having said that, besides easing muscle pain, using a foam roller also increases the range of motion, relieves back pain, and even temporarily reduces the appearance of cellulite.
+Additionally, foam rolling has become widely known because it serves many purposes, For instance, it is incorporated before and after workouts as an alternative for warming up and cooling down.
+Besides easing muscle pain, using a foam roller also increases the range of motion and helps relieve back pain.

 The density of a foam roller refers to its firmness.
 Depending on your experience level and your massage intensity preferences, you may choose between low, medium, and firm rollers.

 Low-density foam rollers are typically made from polyethylene (PE).
-This the lightest and softest among the foam roller types and is great for those who are just getting started with foam rollers.
-It provides more cushion, making it more comfortable than firm rollers, truly perfect for beginners.
+This is the lightest and softest among the foam roller types, and it is great for those who are just getting started with foam rollers.
+It provides more cushion, making it more comfortable than firm rollers, perfect for beginners.

 It's perfect for positioning, balance, postural, and muscle re-education, among other uses.
-This type of foam is also strong enough to be used by both adults and children, although in saying that, they are less durable compared to their firmer counterparts.
+This type of foam is also strong enough to be used by both adults and children.
+Although in saying that, they are less durable and can get permanently deformed if used frequently.

-Medium-density foam rollers have the right balance of firmness, usually made of ethylene-vinyl acetate (EVA), a shock-absorbent material that is still lightweight.
-This means that it's able to provide a moderate cushion without being too firm.
-This makes it ideal for fitness use while still being a comfortable option.
+Medium-density foam rollers have the right balance of firmness, and they are usually made of ethylene-vinyl acetate (EVA), a shock-absorbent material that is still lightweight.
+This means that it's able to provide a moderate cushion without being too firm, making it ideal for fitness use.

-In saying that, these foam rollers are stable props to use, especially in yoga and pilates practices, as they help improve balance and are practical for continuous long-lasting use.
+These foam rollers are stable props to use, especially in yoga and pilates practices, as they help improve balance and are practical for frequent use.
 This makes them suited for both beginners and advanced users.

-For athletes or for those who are looking for something truly firm, foam rollers made from expanded polypropylene (EPP) are the ones for you.
-These rollers have high density, being firm, and having polystyrene balls with a smooth outer surface for moderate to heavy use.
+If you are looking for something very firm, foam rollers made from expanded polypropylene (EPP) are your best choice.
+These rollers have high density, which makes them a good choice for moderate to heavy use.

-This type of foam roller also offers efficient muscle pain relief and increases blood flow, making it excellent for recovering athletes or those who can handle firmer rollers.
-This is suitable for gyms and clinics too since it's durable and long-lasting.
+This type of foam roller also offers efficient muscle pain relief and increases blood flow, making it excellent for anyone who is undergoing recovery and rehabilitation due to injury or those who can handle firmer rollers.
+This is suitable for gyms and clinics, too, since it's durable and long-lasting.

 Aside from the way a foam roller looks, smooth and textured foam rollers offer different features and benefits.
 It's important to know their differences so that you can pick one based on your lifestyle.

 As their name suggests, smooth foam rollers have smooth surfaces that are able to provide even pressure across certain areas of your body.
-This type of roller is ideal for beginners as they provide more comfort and are not likely to cause any pain or bruising, especially if accidentally used incorrectly.
+This type of roller is ideal for beginners as it provides more comfort and is not likely to cause any pain or bruising, especially if incorrectly used.

 Long rollers typically measure around 36 inches with a diameter of 5-6 inches.
 These are ideal for rolling on the back and on larger areas like the quads and hamstrings.
 These are beginner-friendly as well, especially for those who are looking to use this for yoga and other similar practices.

-On the other hand, shorter rollers that measure around 12-24 inches are great for on the go because of their portability, making them easy.
-They are also great for targetting smaller areas like the arms and calves.
-However, they can be quite challenging for beginners as they're not as straightforward to use as long rollers.
+On the other hand, shorter rollers that measure around 12-24 inches are great for those on the go because of their portability.
+They are also great for targeting smaller areas like the arms and calves.
+However, they can be quite challenging for beginners as they're not as easy to use compared to the long ones.

 Cylindrical foam rollers mainly have two types - one which is hollow called open-cell and its counterpart being closed-cell.
 Aside from their design, they each serve different purposes.

 Closed-cell foam rollers have smoother ends, with the edges being sealed off.
 It's more solid-looking and is more expensive than open-cell options.
-However, this type of foam roller is more stiff or firm, which means that it's not as suitable for those with more sensitive backs or muscles.
+This type of foam roller is stiffer, which means that it's not really suitable for those with more sensitive backs.

-Their firmness makes them more durable, which means that they are more long-lasting and are more suitable for athletes and for continuous use in gyms or clinics.
+Their firmness makes them more durable, which means that they are more long-lasting and are recommended for anyone who needs a mid-range, consistent pressure, whether you're a beginner or undergoing rehab.
 Their foam is also less likely to break down immediately, thus, making them more cost-efficient in the long run.